 In this largely hands-on experience, students will be exposed to the many ways that computers are being used in law offices and other legal settings.
-The primary focus is WESTLAW, but students will be introduced to database systems for litigation support and timekeeping, spreadsheets, docket control and others.
-Spring, every year.
+The primary focus is Westlaw[®], but students will be introduced to database systems for litigation support and timekeeping, spreadsheets, docket control and others.
+August and January as needed.
+Alternative Format.
 Course fee.
 Prerequisite: PL 231.